egoenz/datajournalism-week4/README.md

 ### Note
 Though, exploring the dataset a bit further shows that asking to switch seats for family is generally considered *less* rude than for friends.
-(Data for family is not visualized here)
+(data for family is not visualized here)